zjdgx/tylermcginnis.github.io/pages/articles/2016-07-13-imperative-vs-declarative/index.md

 actually mean.

-Sadly, you probably encountered a definition similar to this, “You know, imperative programmingis like __how__ you do something, and declarative programming is more like __what__ you do, or something.”
+Sadly, you probably encountered a definition similar to this, “You know, imperative programming is like __how__ you do something, and declarative programming is more like __what__ you do, or something.”

 That definition makes perfect sense once you actually know the difference